Dead Winter Dead: Story

 In the Bosnian capital of Sarajevo, there is a town square surrounded by buildings that were constructed during the Middle Ages.
 The square has a beautiful stone fountain at its center and at one corner there is a thousand year old church with a gargoyle carved into its belfry.
 This gargoyle, for the last thousand years, has spent all his time trying to comprehend the human emotions of laughter and sorrow, but even after a millennium of contemplation, these most curious of human attributes remain a total mystery to him.
 Our story begins in the year of 1990; the Berlin Wall has just fallen, communism has collapsed and for the first time since the Roman Empire, Yugoslavia finds itself a free nation.
-Serdjan Aleskovic cannot believe his good fortune to be alive and young at such a moment.
+Serdjan cannot believe his good fortune to be alive and young at such a moment.
 The future and the happiness of all seem assured in what must surely be "the best of times" ("Sarajevo", "This Is the Time").

 However, even as Serdjan celebrates with his fellow countrymen, there are little men with little minds who are already busy sowing the seeds of hate between neighbors.
 Young and impressionable Serdjan joins some of his friends in a Serbian Militia Unit and eventually finds himself in the hills outside of Sarajevo firing mortar shells nightly in the city ("I Am").
 Meanwhile, in Sarajevo itself, Katrina Brasic, a young Muslim girl, finds herself buying weapons from a group of arms merchants and then joining her comrades firing in the hills around the city ("Starlight", "Doesn't Matter Anyway").

 The years pass by and it is now late November 1994.
 An old man who had left Yugoslavia many decades before, has now returned to the city of his birth, only to find it in ruins.
 As the season's first snowfall begins, he stands in the town square, looks toward the heavens and explains that when the Yugoslavians prayed for change, this is not what they intended ("This Isn't What We Meant").

 As the old man finishes his prayer, the sun begins to set and the first shells of the evening's artillery barrage are starting to arc overhead.
 But instead of heading for the shelters with the rest of the civilians, he climbs atop the rubble that used to be the fountain and taking out his cello, starts to play Mozart as the shells explode around him.
 From this night forward he would repeat this ritual every evening.
 And every evening Serdjan and Katrina each find themselves listening to the thoughts of Mozart and Beethoven as they drift between the explosions across no man's land ("Mozart and Madness", "Memory").